Justlearn

 Final Thoughts

-If you’ve come so far, you’re surely aware that no matter how long it takes to learn Japanese, as long as you are motivated enough and committed, you’ll succeed in learning it,even after five-month or years.
+If you’ve come so far, you’re surely aware that no matter how long it takes to learn Japanese, as long as you are motivated enough and committed, you’ll succeed in learning it, even after five-month or years.

 There’s a catch, though, that can help you learn Japanese a bit faster and more effectively.
-Listening to native Japanese speakers, Japanese tutors, learning tips and tricks from them, and practicing speaking even if your vocabulary contains only less than 100 words is the right way that will lead you to progress faster than the old-fashioned way.
+Listening to native Japanese speakers, learning tips and tricks from them, and practicing speaking even if your vocabulary contains only less than 100 words is the right way that will lead you to progress faster than the old-fashioned way.

 So, don’t wait tomorrow or next week but give it a try now.
 Now is the perfect timing.